Building product company faces criminal charges over alleged product misrepresentations

 In an interview with 1 News in May 2018, Tuake claimed K3T does not expand or contract and can hold the pressure of 95 tonnes, the judgment said.

-The Urliches obtained a new building consent and engaged another builder to rebuild the house, which they said had caused them "extreme financial and emotional stress".
+The Urlichs obtained a new building consent and engaged another builder to rebuild the house, which they said had caused them "extreme financial and emotional stress".